← Back to blog

 • presence in sources that AIs recognize as trustworthy

-In other words: SEO puts you on the map; GEO increases the chance that you become the answer.
+In other words: SEO puts you on the map; GEO increases the chance of you becoming the answer.

 How content strategy changes

-If you still produce content only to “rank on Google,” you may be ignoring how people search for information today.
+If you’re still creating content only to “move up in Google,” you may be ignoring how people search for information today.

 In SEO, you think in terms of search intent